RedwanKibria/my-Pokedex/README.md

 # my-Pokedex

-This is a pokedex with every pokemon's information.
+This is a Pokedex with every pokemon's information.